-Please note: New Dropbox accounts created after October 4, 2012 no longer have a Public folder.
+Because of this new sharing model, new Dropbox accounts created after October 4, 2012 no longer have a Public folder.
 Don't worry!
 Every account created prior to this date will still have a Public folder.
-If you would like to enable a Public folder on a new account, see the instructions below (Creating a Public folder).
+If you'd like to enable a Public folder on a new account, see the instructions below (Creating a Public folder) to learn more.

 Create links to files and folders in your Dropbox by dragging and dropping them into the Public folder.
 Your friends and colleagues can choose to download the file or view it in their browser, and any edits they make will not affect the original version.
 If you make any changes to the file, however, your edits will be updated within the link.
 You can also send the links to anyone by pasting them into your emails, instant messages, and web pages.